 Some of the best I’ve seen on our 50 F1.8.

-This lens does offer a lot, including some amazing sharpness and bokeh.
+This lens does offer a lot, including some fantastic sharpness and bokeh.

 So wrapping up with a few final thoughts, I think this lens is perfect for people just starting and looking for that next step above the kit lens.

-This is a versatile lens, offering a fast aperture with lots of value in a small package.
+This versatile lens offers a fast aperture with lots of value in a small package.

-If you’re just getting started, Look for a great portrait lens or budget effector.
+If you’re starting, Look for a great portrait lens or budget effector.

-I put this one rate between considering and definitely buy.
+I put this one rate between considering and buying.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?

-Which are your best Sony Lens for Night Photography?
+Which is your best Sony Lens for Night Photography?

-Is there a lens that I didn’t mention in this article that you love to use for night photography?
+Is there a lens I didn’t mention in this article that you love using for night photography?